omni-compiler/omni-compiler/INSTALL.md

 ## On Debian GNU/Linux and Ubuntu
  The following packages may be needed to be installed previously:

- * flex gcc gfortran g++ openjdk-7-jdk ant libopenmpi-dev openmpi-bin libxml2-dev byacc make
+ * flex gcc gfortran g++ openjdk-7-jdk libopenmpi-dev openmpi-bin libxml2-dev byacc make

 ## On Red Hat and CentOS
  The following packages may be needed to be installed previously:

- * flex gcc gfortran gcc-c++ java-1.7.0-openjdk-devel ant openmpi-devel libxml2-devel byacc make
+ * flex gcc gfortran gcc-c++ java-1.7.0-openjdk-devel openmpi-devel libxml2-devel byacc make

 ## Usage of local-view operations (coarray, post/wait, lock/unlock)
 ### On the K computer and FX10